teelahti/hpstr-jekyll-theme/_posts/2014-10-24-howto-deploy-to-azure-websites-deployment-slot-from-tfs.md

 ---
 layout: post
-title: Howto deploy to Azure website deployment slot from TFS
+title: How-to deploy to Azure website deployment slot from TFS
 description: "It is not immediately evident how Azure's web site deployment slots work."
 modified:
 tags: [azure,deployment]